Who is the only remaining undefeated team in the NFL? - NBC Sports

 How the 2022 Philadelphia Eagles got to 4-0:

-The Eagles have defeated the Detroit Lions, Minnesota Vikings, Washington Commanders and Jacksonville Jaguars en route to their perfect 4-0 record.
+The Eagles have defeated the Detroit Lions, Minnesota Vikings, Washington Commanders, Jacksonville Jaguars and Arizona Cardinals en route to their perfect 5-0 record.

-Philly has outscored opponents 115-71 during this stretch. notching particularly dominant wins over the Vikings (24-7) and Commanders (24-8).
-Multiple factors have been crucial to their success.
-Hurts is sixth in the lead in pass yards with 1,120 and is also second in the league behind Lamar Jackson in rushing yards with 205 (amongst quarterbacks).
+Philly has outscored opponents 135-88 during this stretch, notching particularly dominant wins over the Vikings (24-7) and Commanders (24-8).
+Multiple factors have been crucial to their success, not least among them Hurts’s ability on the ground.
 With elite receivers like A.J.
 Brown, DeVonta Smith, Dallas Goedert and Miles Sanders, the Eagles have no shortage of offensive weapons.
 The defense is led by cornerback Darius Slay in the secondary and edge rusher Haason Reddick, and is well-equipped to challenge opposing offenses.

 The overwhelming question moving forward now is: How long can the Eagles stay undefeated?

-While 4-0 is an impressive record, the Eagles’ wins have all come against teams that had losing records last season.
+While 5-0 is an impressive record, the Eagles have not faced significant tests through the first quarter of the season.
 The Lions and Jaguars specifically were the worst two teams in the NFL last year.
 The good news is that Philly has one of the league’s easiest schedules this season.
 Week 6’s matchup against the division-rival Cowboys and Week 12’s matchup vs. the Green Bay Packers should prove challenging tests, but few other games on the schedule appear unwinnable.

 Philadelphia Eagles upcoming schedule: